coin1111/hyperlane-example/README.md

     - "0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266"
 ```

-note that validator address is set to public key used for validators for both chains
+note that validator address is set to a public key used for validators for both chains.

 ## Set up environment